-How to Handle Double Booking Scheduling Issues Like a Pro
+How to Handle Double Booking Scheduling Mishaps Like a Pro

-What do you do?
-Do you rework your schedule?
+What should you do?
+Try to rework your schedule?
 Call one of the clients to apologize and postpone?
-Or, do you try and split up your team to tackle both jobs, risking a job done poorly?
+Or, do you try to split up your team to tackle both jobs at once, putting the quality of the work at risk?

 What is double booking?